Work with Federal agencies to resolve issues before they necessitate claims and litigation.

 Performance & Compliance:

-- Export Controls, Foreign Corrupt Practices Act, Buy America Act & Trade Agreement Act
+- Export controls, FCPA, Buy America Act, and Trade Agreement Act

 Claims, Disputes & Terminations:

-Clark Hill has a national Government contracts practice, with attorneys and other professionals in several states and Washington, D.C.
-Our group often works in tandem with Clark Hill attorneys in other practice groups, including members of the Construction, Corporate, and Labor and Employment practice groups, to address transactional matters and program compliance issues in a wide variety of industry segments.
+We have a national government contracts practice with attorneys and other professionals in several states and Washington, D.C.
+Our group often works in tandem with attorneys in other practice groups, including members of the Construction, Corporate, and Labor and Employment practice groups, to address transactional matters and program compliance issues in a wide variety of industry segments.

 Represented companies regarding Export Administration and Munitions matters including Technical Assistance Agreements.